Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/FakeVideoCaptureSource.md

 ## Preparing video file

-You can use video files as a fake video capture source in Chrome browser of format `y4m` or `mjpeg`.
+You can use `y4m` or `mjpeg` video files as a fake video capture source in the Chrome browser.

-If you have a video file in e.g., `mp4` format, use your preferred video tool to convert it to one of the formats mentioned above.
+If you have a video file in e.g. `mp4` format, use your preferred video tool to convert it to one of the formats mentioned above.
 If you don't have a preferred tool, simply use `ffmpeg`.

-_Suggestion: use `mjpeg`, it will result in a smaller file size._
+_Hint: The `mjpeg` format will usually result in a smaller file size._

 ```bash
 # Convert mp4 to y4m.